 What are we doing?

 Project Bloom is a multimedia site that provides maps and resources for people interested in the accessibility of our campus, explores issues of accessibility and design through our blog and podcast, and engages community members.
-Other projects such as Vanderbilt University’s Mapping Access, as well as University of Pennsylvania’s Accessibility Mapping Project, have been inspirations for ours.
+Other projects such as Vanderbilt University’s Mapping Access, as well as the University of Pennsylvania’s Accessibility Mapping Project, have been inspirations for ours.
 We wanted to make our own project to expand accessibility and hopefully inspire others to think about accessibility where they live.

 Our maps: Our interactive campus map is a resource that aids in exploring SJU’s grounds to show what areas are accessible and which are not.
-Also check out our accessibility rubric to assess the accessibility of any building.
+Also, check out our accessibility rubric to assess the accessibility of any building.

 Our Blog and Podcast: Our podcast episodes and blog posts dive into the ideas of what makes something accessible and why some campuses are more accessible than others.
 We will also conduct interviews that broaden our understanding of different bodies at SJU and their experiences with accessibility.